Our top pick for

 There are a few different ways that this level of interest in shorting Hanger shares can be evaluated.

-Such a low SIR usually points to an optimistic outlook for the share price, with fewer people currently willing to bet against Hanger.
+A SIR below 10% would generally be considered to indicate a fairly optimistic outlook for the share price, with fewer people currently willing to bet against Hanger.

 Find out more about how you can short Hanger stock.